 My name is Ingrid and I am originally from Norway.
 After living and working many years in London, I decided to move to Italy with my boyfriend who is Italian.
 In London, I used to work as a graphic designer.
 Now, I am more of a social media and all-around creative professional for my clients and also managing my own blog.
-In this moment, I am in the beginning of a new business adventure called “Atelier Mave”, a paper & homeware brand with products made in Italy, but with a Scandinavian expression.
+I’m also working as a freelance journalist for Scan Magazine, a magazine showcasing Scandinavian brands, travel, and lifestyle.

 After moving to Italy, I started focusing a lot on my heritage and wanted an outlet where I could share more.
 As a Norwegian living abroad, I’m trying to find a Scandinavian feel from my surroundings so, I created the blog “That Scandinavian Feeling”.
 I want the blog to represent the feeling of coziness and calm, with a Nordic simplistic and minimalist style.
 The blog is intended to share my knowledge and love for Scandinavia; it touches upon everything from interiors, design, and lifestyle.
 “Scandinavian Feeling” is still quite young, but I have a lot of ideas on how to evolve the brand further.

 Coming from Norway, did you find it easy to adapt to the Italian way of life?